ShawnChenXHC/clio-blogs/webpack-article-1/bits-removed.md

+This is the first draft for the article that describes the steps that we took in response the Webpack issues that we faced.

+This article is intended to be the first of a two-part series that covers, as comprehensively as possible, the issues the front-end team here at Clio experienced with our Webpack compilation process.

+In this first part, we will explain:

+1. What the issue we faced was
+2. Our initial, somewhat naive attempt: Upgrading Webpack
+   * Explain our upgrade path, what challenges we faced, what resources helped, and how we ensured that things were working
+   * Explain the benefits we got from the Webpack upgrade
+   * Explain how even with the benefits, it still in
+3. Explain the benefits that we got from the Webpack upgrade
+4. Explain how we were disappointed when the upgrade didn't yield as much as what we had hoped for.
+5. Explain how we had to dig deeper, this would be second article.

 Our Production Engineering Team (PEng) has set up an automated system for building newer versions of Clio.
 We use BuildKite as our continuous integration (CI) platform.
 This process can roughly be described as follows: